Emerged in 2008, the Paraguayan People's Army has created a conflict that has already claimed a hundred dead.

 The Paraguayan People's Army (EPP) was considered since its emergence as a small group of radicals that would have little to do.
 However, in just ten years it has become an organization capable of confronting the Paraguayan State: it has carried out a hundred terrorist actions, including a dozen kidnappings, causing some sixty deaths and a hundred wounded.

 The EPP was officially formed on March 1, 2008.
-Although, its founders and main leaders had already planned the creation of this group prior to this date, its roots go back to 1992 and the Patria Libre Party, as documented by researcher Jeremy McDermott.
+Although its founders and main leaders had already planned the creation of this group prior to this date, its roots go back to 1992 and the Patria Libre Party, as documented by researcher Jeremy McDermott.
 The EPP presents itself as an armed group against the "bourgeois liberal" parliamentary system, but above all it is a Marxist movement that promotes the uprising of Paraguay's peasantry, hence its attempt to take root in the rural northeast of the country.

 The 2008 presidential victory of Fernando Lugo at the head of a leftist alliance, putting an end to six decades of political dominance by the Colorado Party, may have encouraged the formation of the EPP, which then believed it was justified in its actions with the removal of Lugo in 2012 through a controversial impeachment trial carried out by the Parliament and labeled by Lugo's supporters as a coup d'état.

 The first EPP attack, on March 16, 2008, consisted of the burning of agricultural machinery in the department of Concepción.
-The next was in December of the same year, with the attack on a barracks in Tacuatí, in the department of San Pedro.
+The next was in December of the same year, with an attack on a barracks in Tacuatí, in the department of San Pedro.
 Since then, their movements have been centered especially between the south of the first of these Departments and the north of the second.

 The group has also carried out extortions and assaults in those areas where it operates, demanding "revolutionary taxes" from landowners and cattle ranchers, from whom they also steal cattle and food to meet the organization's daily sustenance needs.

 To confront the EPP, President Horacio Cartes created the Joint Task Force (FTC) in 2013 in response to evidence that police action was ineffective, in part due to possible internal corruption.
-The FTC is composed of members of the Armed Forces, the National Police and the National Anti-Drug administrative office , under the command of a military officer and reporting directly to the president.
+The JTF is composed of members of the Armed Forces, the National Police and the National Anti-Drug administrative office , under the command of a military officer and reporting directly to the president.
 The more expeditious nature of this unit has generated some controversy in the social and political discussion .

 The EPP's most recent operation was the kidnapping of former Paraguayan vice-president Óscar Denis on September 9, 2020.
-For the release of Denis, leader of the Authentic Radical Liberal Party and active participant in Lugo's impeachment, the terrorists demand the release of their leaders, Alcides Oviedo and Carmen Villalba, as well as the submission of food for the rural areas where they operate.
+For the release of Denis, leader of the Authentic Radical Liberal Party and active participant in Lugo's impeachment, the terrorists demand the release of their leaders, Alcides Oviedo and Carmen Villalba, as well as the submission of food supplies for the rural areas where they operate.
 The deadline set by the organization expired a few days later without the Government attending their request.
-There have been citizen mobilizations demanding Denis' freedom and the status is followed in the country with concern, putting President Mario Abdo Benítez in a tight spot.
+There have been citizen mobilizations demanding Denis' freedom and the status is being followed in the country with concern, putting President Mario Abdo Benítez in a tight spot.